 Paul Boyce, an Army spokesman, counters that the divorce rate is not higher than usual for military families because of the “strong support programs…and a sense of real teamwork among the families.”
 For example, he reports that Army soldiers returning home receive special training in a program entitled “Battlemind”.
 This program is designed to teach military men and women how to re-adjust to domestic living and about how to address common problems they can expect to encounter upon returning home and to their families.
 In the “Strong Bonds” program, Army chaplains actively educate and train active duty members and reservists in building and strengthening personal relationships.

 Other branches of the service are also reaching out to military members and their families.
 The Marines are offering to couples the opportunity to take workshops to teach them how to improve their communication with one another and how to resolve conflicts.
 The Navy is sponsoring weekend retreats for couples as a way of helping them strengthen and improve relationships.
 The Army is also funding a program entitled “Family Covenant”– a broad initiative of facilities and services aimed at improving the quality of life for Army families.
 Some of the goals include improvement of housing, child care facilities, health care services, and base schools in order to reduce stress and strain on the spouses of military men and women.

-There is more information about this topic at Forbes.
+There is more information about this topic at Forbes Magazine.